 From valley floor to the crest of the Sangre de Cristos, a dramatic variety of life zones provides distinct communities of plant and animal life.
-Just above the dunefield, at the base of the mountains, short shrubs give way to sparse piñon-juniper woodland.
-With rising elevation, the piñon-juniper forest transitions into denser montane forests of fir, pine, and aspen.
+Just above the dunefield, at the base of the mountains, short shrubs give way to sparse pinyon-juniper woodland.
+With rising elevation, the pinyon-juniper forest transitions into denser montane forests of fir, pine, and aspen.
 Higher still is the subalpine life zone, where hardy stands of spruce and fir mingle with rocky talus slopes.
 Near the crest of the mountains is the rocky, snowy alpine zone.
 Each life zone supports specially adapted plant, animal, and insect life.

-The Ancestral Puebloans hunted and camped near the Great Sand Dunes as early as 10,000 to 12,000 years ago.
-Beginning around AD 1400, several Indian groups, including the Apache, Arapaho, Cheyenne, Comanche, Kiowa, Navajo, and Ute, migrated to the San Luis Valley and other areas of the Southwest.
-The Spanish arrived in the San Luis Valley in the late1500s their cultural influence remains today.
+American Indian groups hunted and camped near the Great Sand Dunes as early as 10,000 to 12,000 years ago.
+Beginning around AD 1400, several Indian groups, including the Apaches, Arapahos, Cheyennes, Comanches, Kiowas, Navajos, and Utes, migrated to the San Luis Valley and other areas of the Southwest.
+The Spanish arrived in the San Luis Valley in the late1500s-their cultural influence remains today.
 In 1807, Zebulon Pike and his men climbed over the crest of the Sangre de Cristo Mountains and into the Valley.
 Pike documented the expedition's first glimpse of the Great Sand Dunes.
-Today the park bears evidence of past human use and occupation in many forms: archeological sites and artifacts, historic homesteads and trails, "culturally peeled" trees, and wickiups (temporary shelters made from tree saplings).
+Today, the park bears evidence of past human use and occupation in many forms: archeological sites and artifacts, historic homesteads and trails, "culturally peeled" trees, and wickiups (temporary shelters made from tree saplings).